Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 • Go aground in soft mud alongside pontoons, but check with Avonmouth Signal Station VHF Channel 12.

-• DO NOT go aground abreast slipway between pontoons and Survey Mark 4 (obstructions).
+• Do not go aground abreast slipway between pontoons and Survey Mark 4 (obstructions).

-• DO NOT go aground on ladder by Survey Mark No. 2 (pilings obstructions).
+• Do not go aground on ladder by Survey Mark No. 2 (pilings obstructions).

-• DO NOT go aground on Tongue Head ladder just upstream of lockgates (pilings obstructions).
+• Do not go aground on Tongue Head ladder just upstream of lockgates (pilings obstructions).

 Sailing seaward